mykelalvis/FT/Traveller/Spacecraft/20-ton Launch/20 Ton Launch.md

 In  most  variants,  the  cockpit  and  engineering  sections  are  identical,  and  their descriptions are not repeated unless some- thing changes significantly.

-Emergency exit panels are located on the boat’s dorsal and ventral surfaces, every two meters – these are explained in more detail in the engineering section.
+Emergency exit panels are located on the boat's dorsal and ventral surfaces, every two meters – these are explained in more detail in the engineering section.

 ### Cockpit